ansys/scade-design-rules/doc/source/rules/project_structure/one_public_op_per_package.rst

 .. start_description

-This rule checks if the all packages only contain one public operator.
+This rule checks that each package only contain one public operator.
 All other operators shall be private.
 parameter: maximum number: e.g.: '1'

 .. end_description